JasonP02/JasonP02.github.io/_projects/hmi-plc.md

 ## Overview
 Development of a Human Machine Interface (HMI) system integrated with Allen Bradley PLC, designed to operate under specific operational constraints and requirements.
+This was the culmination of a semester long 'concrete pouring process' that we were implementing.
+A lot of self learning, and some fun ;)

 ## Technical Details
 • Allen Bradley PLC programming